Leilani Munter is an American racing driver and environmental activist.

 Enironmental activism, renewables and veganism

-Activism has included becoming the first carbon neutral racer by adopting an area of rainforest each time se raced.
-In 2010 she organised for the Empire State Building to be lit up red to highlight doolphn slaughter in Taji.
-She's filmed for the Oceanic Preservation Society, and has fought for recognition and support of car technology based on renewale, non-oil sources.
+Leilani has become the first carbon neutral racer by adopting an area of rainforest each time she raced.
+In 2010 she organised for the Empire State Building to be lit up red to highlight dolphin slaughter in Taji.
+She’s filmed for the Oceanic Preservation Society, and has fought for recognition and support of car technology based on renewable sources.

 She has numerous awards and appearances relating to her environmental activism.